Ballroom and Latin Team

 One of the main activities of IC Dance Club is competitive Ballroom and Latin dancing, also known as Dancesport.

-If you’ve been inspired by shows such as Strictly Come Dancing or Dancing With The Stars, or just want to try a sport that combines grace and musicality with athleticism, then the Beginners Team has a lot to offer!
+If you’ve been inspired by shows such as Strictly Come Dancing, or just want to try a sport that combines grace and musicality with athleticism, then the Beginners Team has a lot to offer!

 The Beginners Team is specifically for absolute beginners who have little or no prior experience in Ballroom or Latin dancing.
 The classes start in October and there are two practices every week.
 You will begin by learning four dances, two ballroom (Waltz and Quickstep) and two latin (Cha-cha-cha and Jive).

 After the first few weeks, you will be paired up with a partner.
 At the end of November you will go to your first competition with the rest of the Team!
-We usually go to 4 university competitions a year, where teams from different universities compete against each other.
+We usually go at least 3 university competitions a year, where teams from different universities compete against each other.
 The beginners dance in their own category, so, although it may seem scary at first, you will be competing against people at the same level of experience.
 Competitions are one of the most entertaining and challenging parts of the Beginners Team, they give you a motivation to improve, as well as being amazingly fun team trips!
-(For more info, see the Competitions section).

 The full schedule can be found here.